Annex 2 - Examples of emission factor databases

 Which emission factor databases are usable?

-Many emission factors already exist and are made available in the form of emission factor databases.
+Many emission factors already exist and are made available as emission factor databases.
 The most reliable databases, which are usually used in Bilan Carbone® approaches, are listed here.

-The Base Empreinte® is a public emission factor database developed byADEME, French Public Agency for Ecological Transition, bringing together emission factors that are relevant for the French territory.
-Resulting from the merger of the former Base Carbone® and Base Impact®, it is the database that should be preferred in most cases.
+The Base Empreinte®arrow-up-right is a public emission factor database developed byADEME, French Public Agency for Ecological Transition, bringing together emission factors that are relevant for the French territory.
+Resulting from the merger of the former Base Carbone® and Base Impact®, it is the database to be prioritised in most cases.
 This database provides quality indicators for some of its EFs.
-An account is required to access it, nevertheless the entire database is free.
+An account is required to access it; however the entire database is free.
 The documentation associated with the database is available directly on it.
-The Base Empreinte® notably offers spend-based emission factors by sector of activity, and therefore not specific to a single actor or market.
+The Base Empreinte® notably offers spend-based emission factors by sector of activity, and therefore not specific to an actor or a market.

 Figure xx.
 Typical presentation of an EF on the Base Empreinte®.
 According to their plan for uncertainties, include an EF with an uncertainty in % as well.

-The various emission factors provided by the Base Empreinte® are systematically reviewed before their integration into the database, and their uncertainties are given in two forms:
+The different emission factors provided by the Base Empreinte® are systematically reviewed before their integration into the database, and their uncertainties are given in two forms:

-• In a quantitative form, via a percentage, which is for now provided by the user who proposed the emission factor.
+• In a quantitative form, via a percentage, which is for the moment filled in by the user who proposed the emission factor.

 • In a qualitative form, via six indicators similar to those detailed here, each rated between 1 and 5 stars

-The six indicators provided by the Base Empreinte® can be reused as part of the uncertainty calculation recommended here.
-However, it is desirable to modify the rating given to these indicators, in the case, for example, where you would use the emission factor for an activity in Brittany to account for the same activity in Auvergne.
-Indeed, the "Geographical Representativeness" indicator of the Base Empreinte® evaluates whether the LCA carried out is truly representative of the Breton territory, whereas your indicator must evaluate whether the emission factor you use is truly representative of the activity you are accounting for.
-In our example, even if the LCA was very good, you are using the emission factor from the wrong territory, so the geographical representativeness is therefore not "Very good".
+The six indicators given by the Base Empreinte® can be reused within the framework of the uncertainty calculation recommended here.
+However, it is desirable to modify the score given to these indicators, in the case, for example, where you would use the emission factor of an activity in Brittany to account for the same activity in Auvergne.
+Indeed, the "Geographical Representativeness" indicator of the Base Empreinte® evaluates whether the LCA performed is truly representative of the Breton territory, whereas your indicator must assess whether the emission factor you use is truly representative of the activity you are accounting for.
+In our example, even if the LCA was very good, you are using the emission factor from the wrong territory, so the geographical representativeness is not "Very good".

-The Agribalyse® database is a public emission factor database co-managed by ADEME and INRAE, which brings together environmental indicators for agricultural and food products, including emission factors.
-All emission factors in this database arise from life cycle analyses (LCAs).
-The documentation associated with this database is available here.
+The Agribalyse® databasearrow-up-right is a public emission factor database co-led by ADEME and INRAE, which brings together environmental indicators for agricultural and food products, including emission factors.
+All emission factors in this database are derived from life cycle assessments (LCA).
+The documentation associated with this database is available herearrow-up-right.

-The INIES database is a national database gathering environmental and health data specific to products and equipment in the construction sector, including emission factors.
+The INIES databasearrow-up-right is a national database gathering environmental and health data specific to products and equipment in the construction sector, including emission factors.

-The ecoinvent® database is an international emission factor database, grouping more than 18,000 EFs from LCAs and managed by the ecoinvent association.
+The ecoinvent® databasearrow-up-right is an international emission factor database, compiling more than 18,000 EFs from LCAs and managed by the ecoinvent association.
 It is one of the most comprehensive databases; however access to this database is paid.

-The negaoctet database is an emission factor database specific to the digital sector.
-Part of the database is made available for free via emission factors directly integrated into the Base Empreinte®, but the rest of the database is paid.
+The négaOctet databasearrow-up-right is a database of emission factors specific to the digital sector.
+Part of the database is made available free of charge via emission factors directly integrated into the Base Empreinte®, but the rest of the database is paid.

-The sectoral guides ADEME's guides generally include emission factors specific to the sector concerned, and are generally resources to use if the organisation's sector is covered by one of these guides.
+The sectoral guidesarrow-up-right ADEME's guides generally include emission factors specific to the sector concerned, and are in general resources to use if the organisation's sector is covered by one of these guides.
 The sectors currently covered are:

 • Water and sanitation